alextsolovikos/alextsolovikos.github.io/_pages/about.md

 I'm always looking for challenging problems with a purpose to work on!

-# Research
+# Research on Prediction and Control of High-Dimensional Systems

-Here are some of the topics that I am working on:
+Here are some of the research topics that I am working on:

 <table style="width: 600px; margin-left: auto; margin-right: auto; border: 0px;">